-It is accompanied by an Action Plan breaking down 11 Priority Areas into actions and project examples.
-The proposed list of the strategic actions under EUSDR was taken into account while elaborating the Programme's strategy.
+It is accompanied by a "rolling" Action Plan breaking down 11 Priority Areas into actions and project examples.
+The proposed list of the strategic actions under EUSDR was taken into account while elaborating the Bulgaria-Serbia IPA CBC Programme's strategy.
 Hence, substantial parts of it were fully embedded into the indicative action framework of the Programme.

-• EU strategic Framework: Bulgaria Partnership Agreement
+• EU strategic Frameworks: Bulgaria Partnership Agreement